-In the remainder of this piece, we illustrate the above practices and the new tools that make them possible (summarized in Appendix B).
-For each of the four practices-identify, engage, link, and evolve-we discuss the strategies that funders and advocates can use to build the movement, and the tactics that can drive these movements into effective campaign action.
+In the remainder of this piece, we illustrate these practices and the new tools that make them possible.
+For each of the four practices, we discuss the strategies that funders and advocates can use to build the movement, and the tactics that can drive these movements into effective campaign action.